-Everyone simply referred to the store as “The IGA” or “Ig-Ah”.
-Those of us who grew up in Caseville sometimes still refer to the current store even in 2021, as IGA and everyone knows what we are talking about.
+Everyone referred to the store as “The IGA” or “Ig-Ah.”
+Those of us who grew up in Caseville sometimes still refer to the current store, even in 2022, as I-G-A, and everyone knows what we are talking about.

-The number one reason for IGAs’ success and endurance is that the firm enabled small-town grocers to compete in their own markets without sacrificing their unique character.
+The first reason IGAs’ success and endurance are that the firm enabled small-town grocers to compete in their markets without sacrificing their unique character.
 In Michigan’s Thumb, there are IGA grocers in Elkton, Port Austin, and Harbor Beach

-Today this is a brand of a grocery store that operates in more than 30 countries worldwide.
+Today, this grocery store brand operates in more than 30 countries.
 However, it is not a chain store.
 The Caseville IGA operated as a franchise but the store was owned separately from the brand.
-These stores are typically found in small towns and the stores are owned by families and small businesses.
+These stores are typically found in small towns, and the stores are owned by families and small businesses.
+At last count, there are over 25 IGA stores in Michigan.
 IGA is headquartered in Chicago, Illinois.

 Related Reading for The Caseville IGA & Michigan History